Chris Ingram (rally driver): Early career

 Ingram began rallying at the age of 15 in the F1000 British Junior Rally Championship.
 He finished second in his debut season in 2010, before winning six out of seven rounds to clinch the title in 2011.
 At 17, after earning his road driving licence, he transitioned to forest rallies and won the RF 1400 class on his first attempt, driving a 1000cc Citroën C1.

 In 2012, Ingram made his British Rally Championship debut in a Renault Sport Twingo R2, winning the Twingo R2 Trophy and driving the official Renault Sport Clio R3 on the Rallye du Var in France.
 His performances earned him the MSA Young Driver of the Year award — the first rally driver to win the title.

-In 2013, he made his debut in the European Rally Championship (ERC) at the Ypres Rally and later entered the World Rally Championship (WRC) for the first time, winning the RC4 category.
+In 2013, Ingram made his debut in the European Rally Championship (ERC) at the Ypres Rally and later entered the World Rally Championship (WRC) for the first time, winning the RC4 category.